Children Shouldn't Play With Dead Things

 Airdate: October 19, 2006.

-Sam drags Dean along to Greenville, Illinois, to bury their father's dog tags at their mother's grave.
-While there, Dean notices another grave surrounded by dead grass which belongs to a college student Angela Maison, who recently died in a car accident.
+Sam drags Dean along to Greenville, Illinois to bury their father's dog tags at their mother's grave.
+While they're there, Dean notices another grave, one surrounded by a perfect circle of dead grass.
+It belongs to a college student, Angela Maison, who died recently in a car accident.
 Dean convinces Sam to investigate.

-, but he has living house plants in his home.
-Suspicion then falls on her friend Neil, who is also a teaching assistant in the Ancient Greek course.
+They question her father, who is an Ancient Greek professor, her roommate, Lindsey, and her best friend, Neil.
+While they investigate, her boyfriend, Matt, is found with a slit throat.
+When they dig up her grave, it's empty, but there's a Greek divination spell etched into the coffin.
+At first, they suspect Angela's father of being a Necromancer, but he has living house plants in his home.
+Suspicion then falls on Neil, who is a teaching assistant in the Ancient Greek course.
 When they go to his house, no one is there.
-Dean has been reading Angela's diary and guesses that Matt might have been having an affair with Lindsey.
+Dean has been reading Angela's diary, and guesses that Matt might have been having an affair with Lindsey.
 They arrive at her place just in time to save Lindsey, but their silver bullets have minimal effect on Zombie Angela.

 Tropes appearing in this episode: